WintonCentre/predict-prostate/README.md

 to make it.
 If you name this configuration 'figwheel' it will appear next to the green 'run' arrow in the intellij menu bar.

+## Using VsCode/Calva

+Click on the REPL button and choose to `Jack-in`.
+Then select `Leiningen + Legacy Figwheel` and the :dev profile.
+Evaluate/Load any file/ns in the REPL and you can start using it.

 ## Starting the REPL

 Click the 'run' arrow.